dylan7474/ESP32-Radar1090-FNK0103/README.md

 - Tap the **Radar** button to cycle the display range (5 km → 300 km).
 Tap the **Alert** button to change the inbound alert radius (1 km → 10 km).
 - Tapping inside the radar face rotates the compass orientation in 90° steps—handy if you want north-up, track-up or any of the four quadrants.
 - Connection, WiFi strength, fetch timing and inbound counts are summarised near the bottom of the display.
 - Aircraft distance, bearing, altitude, track and estimated arrival (for inbound flights) refresh every five seconds while the ESP32 maintains a WiFi link to the dump1090 server.
+The aircraft fetcher runs on its own FreeRTOS task, so network latency never stalls the UI or the audio stream.
 Alert/range selections and orientation are saved to EEPROM so they persist across reboots.

+### Task Architecture

+The sketch relies on three cooperating FreeRTOS tasks plus the lightweight `loop()` shim:

+- **Radar task** (core 0) builds each sweep in an off-screen sprite, then pushes frames to the TFT while yielding regularly to the audio helper so animations stay fluid.
+- **Aircraft data task** (core 0) wakes every five seconds or when notified after WiFi connects, performs the blocking HTTP/JSON work, and publishes results into shared structures.
+- **Audio task** (core 1) services the MP3 decoder and I2S sink in small slices, protecting shared decoder state with a mutex so it can also run from the main loop when needed.

+`loop()` now focuses on housekeeping—watching WiFi status, presenting completed radar frames, rendering the info panel and forwarding touch input.
+Because the heavy operations live on dedicated tasks with explicit synchronisation, WiFi fetches, radar drawing and streaming audio no longer contend with one another.

 ### Touch Calibration